omolewadavids/RetinopathyChatBot/README.md

 ## Objective

-Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
-The condition is estimated to affect over 93 million people.

-The need for a comprehensive and automated method of diabetic retinopathy screening has long been recognized, and previous efforts have made good progress using image classification, pattern recognition, and machine learning.
-With photos of eyes as input, the goal of this capstone project is to create a chatbot which can detect and classify the disease and also give diabetic patients needed information about the disease, symptoms etc. The model can also assist doctors in diagnosing the disease.

-The motivations for this projects:

-* Image classification has been a personal interest for years, in addition to classification on a large scale data set.
+The objective of this project is to make information and diagnosis of Diabetic Retinopathy accessible to diabetes patients and also to assist ophthalmologist in diagnosing the disease.
+The project will reduce the window, between the testing and start of treatment, significantly

 * Time is lost between patients getting their eyes scanned (shown below), having their images analyzed by doctors, and scheduling a follow-up appointment.
 By processing images in real-time, EyeNetWebApp would allow people to seek & schedule treatment the same day.